konsulin-care/pubcraft-editor/.kilocode/rules/memory-bank/context.md

-**Current work focus:** Resolving authentication bypass mechanism for local development and improving environment configuration management.
+**Current work focus:** Designing and implementing the cross-reference system for cited items in the live preview, with a focus on interactive citation elements and hover tooltips.

 **Recent changes:**
 - Investigated and fixed issues with `VITE_BYPASS_AUTH=true` environment variable